OpenBioLink/OpenBioLink/README.md

  the existence of a relation y between those same entities, but the presence of y necessarily implies the existence of x.
 These kinds of relationships could cause information leakage in the datasets, therefore super-relations of relations present in the training set are removed from the test set.

+ # True Negative edges
+As randomly sampled negative edges can produce noise or trivial examples, true negative edges (i.e., relationships that were explicitly mentioned to not exist) were used wherever possible.
+Specifically, for disease_drug and disease_phenotype edges, true negative examples were extracted from the data source directly, as they were explicitly stated.
+For gene-anatomy relationships, over-expression and under-expression data was used as contradicting data.
+For other relationship-types, e.g., gene_activation_gene and drug_inhibition_gene, this indirect true negative sample creation could not be applied, as the relationship does not hold all information necessary (the same substance can have both activating and inhibiting effects, e.g. depending on dosage).

 # Source databases and their licenses